serifsonerserbest/RecoMovie/README.md

-# ML Project 2 Recommender System
+# Netflix Recommender System

+This project is a part of the the 'Machine Learning' course at Swiss Federal Institute of Technology Lausanne (EPFL).
+Detail about the course can be found [here](https://edu.epfl.ch/coursebook/en/machine-learning-CS-433).

 ## Team Members